Percutaneous Tibial Nerve Stimulation (PTNS) for Voiding Dysfunction

 PTNS is less invasive than traditional sacral nerve neuromodulation (see Related Policies), which has been successfully used in the treatment of urinary dysfunction but requires implantation of a permanent device.
 In sacral root neuromodulation, an implantable pulse generator that delivers controlled electrical impulses is attached to wire leads that connect to the sacral nerves, most commonly the S3 nerve root that modulates the neural pathways controlling bladder function.

 In July 2005, the Urgent® PC Neuromodulation System (Uroplasty Inc.) received 510(k) marketing clearance from the U.S. Food and Drug Administration (FDA) for percutaneous tibial nerve stimulation to treat patients suffering from urinary urgency, urinary frequency, and urge incontinence.
 The device was cleared as a class II ‘‘nonimplanted, peripheral nerve stimulator for pelvic floor dysfunction” because it was considered to be substantially equivalent to the previously cleared percutaneous Stoller afferent nerve system (PerQ SANS System) in 2001 (K992069, UroSurge Inc.).
+In 2010, the cleared indication was changed to “overactive bladder (OAB) and associated symptoms of urinary urgency, urinary frequency, and urge incontinence.”

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This policy does not apply to Medicare Advantage.